mako-framework/docs/03_databases/01_basics.md

 	$connection->reconnect();

-> You can configure the connection to automatically reconnect if the connection is dropped in the ```app/config/database.php``` configuration file.
+> You can configure the connection to automatically reconnect in the ```app/config/database.php``` configuration file.
 Note that Mako will not attempt to automatically reconnect if the connection was lost during a transaction.

 <a id="connections:magic_shortcut"></a>